gersongerardcruz/network_intrusion_detection/README.md

 ## Project Information

 Network intrusion detection is a critical aspect of cybersecurity that helps organizations safeguard their networks and sensitive data from cyber attacks.
 As more businesses and individuals rely on technology for daily operations and communication, the risk of cyber attacks becomes increasingly prevalent.
-Malicious actors use various techniques to exploit vulnerabilities in networks and gain unauthorized access to confidential information, which can result in financial loss, legal ramifications, and reputational damage.
+Malicious actors use various techniques to exploit vulnerabilities in networks and gain unauthorized access to confidential information, which can result in financial loss and reputational damage.

 Network intrusion detection models serve as a powerful defense mechanism against these threats by monitoring network traffic and identifying potential security breaches.
 By providing early warning signals of potential attacks, these models allow security teams to take immediate action and prevent or mitigate the impact of a cyber attack.